Using Molasses To Grow Cannabis – When, Why, and How

 The whole purpose of molasses is to feed your soil microbes, meaning it’s critically important that you only use unsulphured molasses.
 Sulphur dioxide, the ingredient in “sulphured” molasses, kills off microbes, and therefore you wouldn’t want it in your soil.

-How Much Molasses Per Gallon or Litre of Water:
+How Much Molasses Per Gallon or Liter of Water:

 During veg I use 1/2 tablespoon per gallon.
 Molasses during veg is not as essential as it is during the flowering phase, and therefore I use less of it during the vegetative phase.